joshnuss/http-firebase-proxy/README.md

 ### View traffic

 Check your firebase dashboard, you will have a `https://<my-firebase-id>.firebaseio.com/weather` and you can watch as requests come in live.

+## License

+MIT

+A project by Joshua Nussbaum, freelance software consultant. joshnuss AT gmail.com